chenota/lispnet/README.md

 #### in-degree

-Get the in degree of a node.
+Get the in-degree of a node.

 ```
 (in-degree <DiGraph> <NodeValue: Any>)